allenlooplee/open-piggy-legacy/README.md

      - Expect the call to the withdraw function to be reverted.
      - Expect the balance of the smart contract to be unchanged.
 4. **Termination**
-   - It should revoke the smart contract when the owner terminate it.
+   - It should revoke the smart contract when the owner terminates it.
      - Expect the balance of the smart contract to be added to the balance of owner.
      - Expect the isActive variable to be false.
      - Expect the balance of the smart contract to be zero.